🕊️CEASEFIRE: Iran War Day 40 — 2-Week Pause Announced —Live Tracker →

 🏛️ House: 373-50🏛️ Senate: 82-6

-Jeannette Rankin (first woman in Congress) voted no. She also voted against WWII — the only member to vote against both.
+Jeannette Rankin (R-MT), the first woman in Congress, voted no. She later voted against WWII — the only member to vote against both.
+The House vote came at 3:12 AM.
+Senator Robert La Follette (R-WI) led the opposition, delivering a 4-hour speech against the war.

 1941declarationPassed